JuliaPraxis/Naming/guides/PackagesAndModules.md

 - :notebook_with_decorative_cover: Please share your experience.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click the style you prefer
+     Click the style you prefer; each links to its own place on gitter.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     linking to gitter, one room for each style.
-     Leave a short message, e.g. "I prefer this" or "yes"
+     Write "yes" or "I prefer this" there.

      &nbsp; | &nbsp;  | &nbsp; | &nbsp; | &nbsp;  | &nbsp;
      :-------:|:-------:|:-------:|:-------:|:-------:|:-------: